 - Maintain Rigor: Most students can achieve at high levels when they’re taught at high levels.
 A strong curriculum that features balanced instruction, while emphasizing the importance of building comprehension skills, empowers all students to succeed within their own capacity.
 Avoid the trap of making assumptions; help counteract implicit bias by keeping an open mind, learning more about who students really are and about their strengths and interests, and using that information to tailor instruction.

 - Engage Everybody: When teachers employ differentiated instruction, students at every level demonstrate increased engagement and motivation.
 Teachers can utilize anything from technology to topic choice as tools for enhancing engagement, along with effectively matching tasks to students’ skills.
 One of the best ways to engage students is by focusing on topics they love.
 Finding out what interests each student is a powerful way to get started on this path.
 Which materials do they most enjoy?
 What are their favorite subjects?
 Take the first step by asking questions like these.
 When a student’s interest is piqued, learning happens more effectively.
-We talk more about personalized learning here!
+We talk more about personalized learning in this article!

 - Develop Teaching Skills: Promote professional growth for teachers, along with measurable learning gains for students, by building a carefully designed, well-communicated process for teacher development.
 Schools and districts can support teachers by encouraging them to participate and by rewarding achievements.